aMartin6/HW-Outlines/HW2.md

 2. Do the [Runestone Assignment](https://runestone.academy/runestone/static/PHY325/index.html) named HW2

 ### Reading:
-* GitHub Hello World document: https://guides.github.com/activities/hello-world/ (as above)
 * Interactive reading in Runestone (as above)
 * Newman's __Computational Physics__
   * Section 2.3 - Control Statements If/While
   * Section 2.5 -- Control Statements For Loop

 We will practice these concepts in lab.
 We'll spend more time working with the GitHub workflow.

+### Resource:
+* GitHub Hello World tutorial: https://guides.github.com/activities/hello-world/ (as above)